J-VAR: Analysis of RR Lyrae light curves in seven optical bands: Methodology

 \subsection{Parameter Estimation}

 The light curves of the $315$ RR Lyrae stars in the J-VAR DR1 + \textit{Gaia} DR3 catalog were analyzed using a robust template-fitting pipeline.
-The workflow integrates widely used tools: \texttt{Astropy} \citep{astropy:2013, astropy:2018, astropy:2022} for time and coordinate transformations, \texttt{Gatspy} \citep{Vanderplas2015} for period determination and multiband light curve modeling, \texttt{NumPy} \citep{Harris_2020} for numerical calculations, and \texttt{astroML} \citep{Vanderplas2012} for statistical methods, including period refinement.
+The workflow integrates widely used tools: \texttt{Astropy} for time and coordinate transformations, \texttt{Gatspy} \citep{Vanderplas2015} for period determination and multiband light curve modeling, \texttt{NumPy} \citep{Harris_2020} for numerical calculations, and \texttt{astroML} \citep{Vanderplas2012} for statistical methods, including period refinement.
 Several \texttt{Gatspy} modules were modified to accelerate period determination through parallelization and to enable the retrieval of the best-fitting template label.

-Table \ref{tab:configurations} outlines the band configurations of J-VAR DR1 and SDSS used for the template fitting.
+Tab.~\ref{tab:configurations} outlines the band configurations of J-VAR DR1 and SDSS used for the template fitting.
 The broad bands $gri$ were aligned with their direct SDSS counterparts, while the medium and narrow bands were mapped to the closest SDSS filters by effective wavelength.
 The script fits each light curve over a period range from $0-1$ days using the \texttt{RRLyraeTemplateModeler}.
-Figure \ref{fig:template_fit_subpanels} shows the light curve analysis for two representative RR Lyrae stars in the catalog.
+Fig.~\ref{fig:template_fit_subpanels} shows the light curve analysis for two representative RR Lyrae stars in the catalog.

 The template-fitting process provided independent parameter estimates across all seven optical bands.
-These include the identifier of the best-fitting template, periods of the best-fitted templates (also known as J-VAR periods), and the corresponding $\chi^{2}$ value.
-As part of the catalog, J-VAR amplitudes, defined as half of the peak-to-peak magnitudes, were also recorded.
+These include the identifier of the best-fitting template, periods of the best-fitted templates (also known as J-VAR periods), and the corresponding $\chi^{2}$ value, which is reported for completeness but not further used in this study.
+The uncertainties on the J-VAR periods are extremely small ($\lesssim 10^{-6}$--$10^{-5}$~days), and are therefore negligible for this analysis.
+As a part of the catalog, J-VAR amplitudes, defined as half of the peak-to-peak magnitudes, were also recorded.